 Side note, I am the same way with celery and chop it finely also and cook first to dissipate that textural issue.

 Be sure to use the right kind of knife as well.
 I watch people on videos and on TV that are cooking, and they use something like a steak knife for everything.
 This is not good as it just is not the right tool for the job.
 Compare it to trying to write in calligraphy by using finger paint to do it – it just doesn’t work well.
 A chef’s knife or a Santoku knife (a small one of these is much easier for someone new to working with knives is best, I think) is a much better option and can be used for many things in the kitchen.
+In order to find out about different kitchen knife types and other kitchen tools, feel free to visit imarku.net.

 This method of chopping onions will work with any of the more round onions – red, white, yellow, and even shallots.
 For onion varieties like chives, leeks, etc., this is not the method to use.
 If you aren’t sure which onion to use for different recipes, check out my post, Onions: How and When to Use Which Variety.